sharmakrishna1010/Jarvis-AI/README.md

-# J.A.R.V.I.S. - Intelligent Dual-Mode Desktop Assistant
+# J.A.R.V.I.S. - Intelligent AI Desktop Assistant

 An advanced, modular, and voice-activated AI desktop assistant built with Python.
 J.A.R.V.I.S. operates as an active agent, utilizing a Tool Registry pattern to intelligently route actions, manage files, and bootstrap development projects.
-It features a Dual-Brain LLM architecture (Google Gemini with a Mistral AI fallback) and local GPU-accelerated Kokoro-82M text-to-speech for zero-latency, human-like voice responses.
+It features a highly resilient Multi-Brain LLM fallback architecture (Google Gemini → Mistral → OpenRouter) and local GPU-accelerated Kokoro-82M text-to-speech for zero-latency, human-like voice responses.

 ## ✨ Features
-* **Dual-Brain Fallback System:** Uses `gemini-2.5-flash` as the primary reasoning engine for complex action routing, with automatic seamless fallback to `mistral-small-latest` during rate limits or server outages.
+* **Multi-Brain Fallback System:** Uses `gemini-2.5-flash` as the primary reasoning engine for complex action routing, with an automatic, seamless fallback cascade to `mistral-small-latest` and then OpenRouter's free pool as the final safety net.
+This ensures zero downtime during rate limits or server outages.
 * **Multi-Mode Interface:** Select how you interact based on your environment:
   * *Voice Mode:* Standard hands-free speech recognition.
   * *Night Mode:* Type your commands, but J.A.R.V.I.S. replies audibly through your headphones.